 The GENECIS program uses a gender affirmative model of care.
 Individualized treatment plans are developed for each patient through collaboration with patients, their parents/guardians, and GENECIS Program providers.

-GENECIS providers follow established guidelines for providers of medical and mental healthcare services.
-These include:
+Established guidelines for providers of medical and mental healthcare services including:

 - The Endocrine Society: Practice Guidelines

-- World Professional Association for Transgender Health (WPATH): Standards of Care (version 7)
+- World Professional Association for Transgender Health (WPATH)

 The GENECIS program includes providers in the following specialties:

 - Social Work

 - Consultation visits to provide short-term, solutions-focused therapeutic support